anjalafghan/Aayur/README.md

-Aayur all in one shoppy
+Aayur all in one shoppy.

 ## Copyright and License